One of the most popular tourist attractions in Rome.

 Food and drink

-Enter with alcoholic drinks.
-Any food or drink may be left at the cloakrooms.
+Do not enter with alcoholic drinks.
+Food or drink may be left at the cloakrooms.
 If not collected the same day it will be destroyed.

 Pets and guide dogs